Museum of Anthropology at UBC: Building

 In September 2010, a reflecting pool was added to the front, funded by Yosef Wosk, OBC.
 Arthur Erickson and landscape architect Cornelia Oberlander originally intended the pool to be opened as part of the new Museum of Anthropology in 1976; now, nearly 35 years later, their original vision for MOA has been fulfilled.
 Pools had been installed temporarily three times in MOA's history: for a movie shoot in 1993, for the APEC leaders’ summit in 1997, and to celebrate Arthur Erickson's 80th birthday in June 2004.

 In November 2020, the museum began a seismic upgrade project to rebuild its Great Hall in order to upgrade its resiliency and protect its collection in the event of a major earthquake.
-The design for the Great Hall seismic upgrades is to utilize base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.
-Feedback from the Arthur Erickson Foundation has informed the architectural and construction approach to the project, ensuring the Great Hall will retain the appearance of the original space to preserve its architectural character and heritage values.
-Likewise, the Musqueam Indian Band has participated in planning meetings.
-When the project is complete the Great Hall will look like it originally did with some improvements, including new lighting, skylights, and carpeting.
-The project is estimated to be complete in late 2023.
-While the Great Hall portion of the museum will be closed for the seismic upgrades, the rest of the museum and gallery spaces remained open to the public until 15 January; now the museum is closed until November 2023.
+The Museum reopened on June 13, 2024.